HOZAIFAN/HackTheBox-WriteUps./Hathor/readme.md

 This was exactly what we needed.
 The certificate could be used to sign PowerShell scripts, and since it's issued to Administrator, it would be trusted system-wide.

-## Phase 5: Hijacking the Get-bADpasswords Script
+## Hijacking the Get-bADpasswords Script

 The `Get-bADpasswords.ps1` script was signed with a certificate that let it bypass AppLocker.
 Since we now had the signing certificate and its password, we could modify the script and re-sign it ourselves.